Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 ## Credits

 ### Content
-All text were written by me.
+All text was written by me.

 ### Media

 - Pictures for the maze was made with [MazeGenerator](https://keesiemeijer.github.io/maze-generator/#).
-- The player's and the destinations picture is from [ClipArt](http://clipart-library.com/).
+- The player's and the picture of the destination is from [ClipArt](http://clipart-library.com/).
 The slug used to be red, but to keep consistency in colors, I repainted.
 - To create a logo I used [HatchFul](https://hatchful.shopify.com/).
 - To convert the logo to a favicon, I used [Favicon](https://favicon.io/).
 - The Github and message icons are from [FontAwesome](https://fontawesome.com/).

 ### Code

-- I learnt a lot about structure of canvas, the components and navigation from [W3Schools](https://www.w3schools.com/graphics/game_images.asp);
+- I learned a lot about the structure of canvas, the components, and navigation from [W3Schools](https://www.w3schools.com/graphics/game_images.asp);
 - Code for resizing canvas sourced from [this video](https://www.youtube.com/watch?v=1y57COMRSdA);
 - Code for moving my player inspired by [this article](https://www.codeproject.com/Articles/577080/Create-an-HTML-and-JavaScript-Maze-Game-with-a-ti);
 - How to implement EmailJS in a modal is from official [EmailJS docs](https://www.emailjs.com/docs/sdk/installation/);